Configuring Frontegg as OIDC IDP for 3rd party services

 Note that Frontegg implements OIDC (OpenID Connect) by default as part of its hosted login offering.

-Go to Authentication -> Login Method, and under your Hosted Login configuration make sure that:
+Go to Authentication -> Login Method, and under your Hosted Login configuration, ensure that:

-• The redirectUrl of the service provider (in this example https://openidconnect.net/callback) is added under the allowed redirect URLs.
+• The redirectUrl of the service provider (in this example https://openidconnect.net/callback) is added within the allowed redirect URLs.

 📘